ovh/docs/pages/platform/ai/notebook_tuto_10_create_chatbot/guide.en-gb.md

 Token is now created.
 Don't forget to save the token to use it later.

-Now, if you already have train some models with AI Training by following the tutorial ([Train with AI Training](https://confluence.ovhcloud.tools/x/BIaBDw)), you can skip the next part and go directly [here](#launch-an-ai-notebook).
+Now, if you already have train some rasa models with AI Training by following the tutorial ([Train with AI Training](https://docs.ovh.com/gb/en/publiccloud/ai/)), you already have a container with your trained models.
+You can skip the next part and go directly [here](#Create-and-train-a-chatbot-with-a-jupyter-notebook).

 ### Understand storage concepts